 Use of cannabis medicines is an emerging field.
-Currently only one cannabis medicine has been fully assessed for safety, quality and effectiveness and is registered on the Australian Register of Therapeutic Goods (ARTG).
+Currently only two cannabis medicines have been fully assessed for safety, quality and effectiveness and are registered on the Australian Register of Therapeutic Goods (ARTG).

 All other cannabis medicines are experimental.
 Information about their safety profile is not readily available.
 This includes appropriate formulations and dosing, possible side effects and how particular products may interact with other medicines a patient is receiving.
 The effect on different people, especially those with more than one condition, is still being studied.
 Early research may provide limited and sometimes contradictory results.

 It can be time-consuming for doctors to undertake the necessary research into products and keep pace with developments in the literature.
-The Service is available to assist doctors, with a senior doctor and pharmacists knowledgeable about the latest clinical practice and research developments.
+The service is available to assist doctors and pharmacists knowledgeable about the latest clinical practice and research developments.

-Doctors do not have to contact the Service before they make an application to prescribe a cannabis medicine.
+Doctors do not have to seek advice from the John Hunter Hospital pharmacy department before they make an application to prescribe a cannabis medicine.
 However, if they have not made an application before, it can be helpful if they do so.
 Seeking advice first can help ensure any application made by a doctor is appropriate and complete.

-The Hunter New England Health District is highly experienced in providing health coverage to many rural and regional areas.
-This location will ensure access to expert clinical advice for both metropolitan and regional practitioners, including those based in rural and remote areas.
+The Hunter New England Local Health District is highly experienced in providing health coverage to many rural and regional areas.
+This location ensures access to expert clinical advice for both metropolitan and regional practitioners, including those based in rural and remote areas.

-The Service is for doctors.
+The service is for general practitioners and community pharmacists and in rural areas all other health practitioners.
 Further information about cannabis medicines and NSW Government-funded clinical trials for patients and members of the general public is available through: